 - Leave NO watermark on any recording

-After downloading this excellent free video recording software, you can follow the tutorial to record a Google Slides presentation with audio or webcam easily:
+After downloading this excellent free video recording software, you can follow the tutorial to record yourself on Google Slides easily:

 Step 1.
 Launch EaseUS RecExperts.
 There are two modes for screen recording.
 Choose "Full Screen", this tool will capture the whole screen; choose "Region", you will need to select the recording area manually.